Everything you need to begin your paint pouring journey

-You only want to make enough paint mixes for the canvas that you are using.
+You only want to make enough paint mix for the canvas that you are using.

-If your canvas is tiny you only need to use half a cup, if your canvas is medium you will need two half cups and if your canvas is large you will need 2 to 3 full cups.
+If your canvas is tiny you only need to use half a cup of paint mix, if your canvas is medium you will need two – three half cups and if your canvas is large you will need 2 to 3 full cups.

-To mix, simply add the acrylic paint, floetrol and water.
+To mix, simply add the acrylic paint, pouring medium and water.

-The ratio we use is, two parts paint, to one part floetrol, and a splash of water.
+The ratio we use is, a 50:50 paint to pouring medium plus a splash of water.

 The best idea to go by is the consistency, you want the paint to be a pouring consistency.
 Like pouring crepe batter or pouring cream for example.

 Please note* You can also just buy pouring medium which gives you instructions on the pack, or acrylic paint already mixed with pouring medium, or you can use PVA glue if you want to save money.